Awala Core

 • A parcel encapsulates exactly one service message.
 Parcels are end-to-end encrypted and signed (with different keys).

-• A private gateway is a specific type of gateway that runs on a end-user device and serves the endpoints on that device.
+• A private gateway runs on an end-user device and serves the endpoints on that device.

-• An Internet gateway is a specific type of gateway whose sole role is to route parcels between its private gateways and the Internet.
+• An Internet gateway relays parcels between its private gateways and the Internet.

 • A cargo encapsulates one or more messages (e.g., parcels) between gateways.
 Cargoes are only used when the two gateways have to communicate via an untrusted broker (e.g., couriers).
 Cargoes are end-to-end encrypted and signed (with different keys).